-This on-demand webinar on Snowflake delivers a flurry of great information.
+Snowflake delivers a flurry of great information.
 If you’re moving off a legacy database to a more modern performant data platform and considering moving to the cloud, watch this recording.

 Chris Richardson joined Snowflake in June 2018.
 Chris has nearly two decades of experience in data and analytics with roles spanning from business intelligence to marketing to strategy.